A Story of Impact: Habitat for Humanity

 - 90% of homeowners feel safe in their homes and 80% feel safer and feel their children are safer than they were previously

 - Over half said their children’s grades improved, and over 90% of households have one adult who has started, completed, or plans to start higher education or training programs

 - 80% feel more connected to their community

 - 90% feel better about themselves, reporting less stress, embarrassment, or shame and more freedom, independence, stability, pride and happiness

-Overall, 92 percent of respondents said their lives are better, and 88 percent said they attribute that change either “a lot” or “completely” to Habitat.
-That data tell a powerful story of impact.
+Overall, 92% of respondents said their lives are better, and 88% said they attribute that change either “a lot” or “completely” to Habitat.
+These data tell a powerful story of impact.
 Now we have both the data and the personal accounts to share the full story of Habitat’s work across the state, and what an incredible story to share.

 Maddie Hansen-Connell was a research scientist in Wilder Research.